Log In

 Sending it in ($100 bankroll):

-Confident top tab, not so much for the underneath runners.
-Turn to a $100 daily double DRESDEN ROW to Race 11 Gallorette Stakes pick #2 RIBALTAGAI, one of my key plays on the Saturday card.
+$85 daily double CRUISE THE NILE to Race 11 Gallorette Stakes pick #2 RIBALTAGAI, one of my key plays on the Saturday card. $15 daily double A BOURBON FOR TOBY over #2 RIBALTAGAI.